wrapperband/FeathercoinWalletGuide/README.md

 * Shapeshift
 * Coinnector

-**Welcome to Feathercoin core?**
+**Welcome to Feathercoin core wallet**

 ![Wallet Main Screen](/images/ftc-0.9.3.2-welcome.core_a2.png)

 **What is the Feathercoin core wallet?**

 Feathercoin core wallet.
 0.9.3.x has been moved to the Bitcoin framework and is not based on the Litecoin framework.
-Lizhi has spent the last year re writing the code, developing and testing the core series, icluding maintaining backward compatibility so it is possible to stay on the 0.8.7.x series.
+Lizhi has spent the last year re-writing the code, adding new features, developing and testing the core series. including maintaining backward compatibility so it is possible to stay on the 0.8.7.x series.

 All the Feathercoin specific features have been inherited including, ACP, eHRC , QRCodes, QRsnap.